First National Bank (Cresco, IA)

 Article Text

-IOWA'S BANKS BE PERMITTED TO RAISE BAN FRIDAY Will Not Be Allowed to Open Before Under Permission from Treasury.
+IOWA'S BANKS MAY BE PERMITTED TO RAISE BAN FRIDAY Will Not Be Allowed to Open Before Under Permission from Treasury.
 NEED RESERVES TIED UP IN CHICAGO BANKS Use of Clearing House Scrip Will Afford Means for Circulation.
-Des bank holiday effective until the ban on withdrawals from New York Chicago banks is lifted.
-Lieut.
-Gov. N. Kraschel said Monday. reserves of Iowa banks are held by national banks in Chicago and New York," Kraschel said.
-"Until those reserves are available, Iowa banks that opened would be exposed the dangers of withdrawals, particularly business organizations which might wish obtain money from Iowa deposits for use in other states.'
-It was indicated that Iowa situation will continue unchanged at least until Friday. earliest when congressional action could lift the Iowa's banking holiday remained despite the terms of President that liquid banks remain open during the holiday given permission by the secretary treasury.
+Des Moines—(AP)—Iowa's bank holiday will be effective until the ban on withdrawals from New York and Chicago banks is lifted, Lieut.
+Gov. N. G. Kraschel said Monday.
+"Many reserves of Iowa banks are held by national banks in Chicago and New York," Kraschel said.
+"Until those reserves are available, Iowa banks that were opened would be exposed the dangers of withdrawals, particularly by business organizations which might wish to obtain money from Iowa deposits for use in other states."
+It was indicated that Iowa situation will continue unchanged at least until Friday, the earliest date when congressional action could lift the ban.
+Iowa's banking holiday remained mandatory despite the terms of President Roosevelt's proclamation that liquid banks could remain open during the national holiday if given permission by the secretary of treasury.
 Agree To Keep Banks Closed.
 Lieut.
-Gov. Kraschel early Monday Iowa banks will not permitted to take advantage that provision the president's proclamation that the state hollday will remain in effect on all Iowa Agreement to the Iowa clamation force reached in telephone between Lieut.
-Gov. Kraschel and Gov. Clyde Herring, who in Washington.
-Officials the Iowa Bankers association met here Sunday for discussion of legislation to be considered by the legislature which reconvened Monday following week's recess.
-Fred Figge of Ossian, president the said the legislation would deal with methods of bank withdrawals after the holidays are suspended.
-Details of the proposals could not be discussed, Figge as they discussed further with the banking committees Monday.
+Gov. Kraschel said early Monday that Iowa banks will not be permitted to take advantage of that provision in the president's proclamation and that, the state holiday started Saturday will remain in effect on all Iowa banks.
+Agreement to keep the Iowa proclamation in force was reached in a telephone conversation between Lieut.
+Gov. Kraschel and Gov. Clyde L. Herring, who is in Washington.
+Officials of the Iowa Bankers association met here Sunday for a discussion of additional legislation to be considered by the state legislature which reconvened Monday following a week's recess.
+Fred J. Figge of Ossian, president of the association, said the legislation would deal with methods of bank withdrawals after the holidays are suspended.
+Details of the proposals could not be discussed, Figge said, as they were to be discussed further with the banking committees Monday.
 Two Banks Told To Stay Shut.
-Bank officials discussed the issuance clearing house certificates as provided for in President Roosevelt's Information concerning the certificates, which would be issued under regulations the Chicago Federal Reserve bank, was expected Gov. Kraschel said he had ordered officials two Iowa banks to observe state holiday not to open their banks today had declared they would do.
-Henry M. Carpenter, president of the Monticello State bank, and Robinson, assistant cashier of the Anita bank Anita, were ordered Mr. Kraschel to open Monday.
+Bank officials also discussed the issuance of clearing house certificates as provided for in President Roosevelt's proclamation.
+Information concerning the certificates, which would be issued under regulations of the Chicago Federal Reserve bank, was expected from Chicago.
+Lieut.
+Gov. Kraschel said he had ordered officials of two Iowa banks to observe the state holiday and not to open their banks today as they had declared they would do.
+Henry M. Carpenter, president of the Monticello State bank, and A. R. Robinson, assistant cashier of the Anita bank at Anita, were ordered by Mr. Kraschel not to open Monday.
 Must Restrict Openings.
-Des Moines Reopening of banks the nation must be on restricted payment basis, Andrew, state of banksaid "There no question, he said in formal statement, "that when the banks the country be restricted payment and with use, in many cities, of banking scrip consisting of clearing Such scrip, he asserted, will provide medium for cities in which issued.
-This scrip, promise pay all the banks in clearing and has behind good assets cover the entire Calling upon public to face (Continued on page column seven
+Des Moines—(AP)—Reopening of banks of the nation must be on a restricted payment basis, L. A. Andrew, state superintendent of banking, said Monday.
+"There is no question," he said in a formal statement, "that when the banks of the country reopen, it must be on a restricted payment basis and with the use, in many cities, of banking scrip consisting of clearing house certificates."
+Such scrip, he asserted, will provide a circulating medium for cities in which it is issued.
+This scrip, he said, "is a promise to pay by all of the banks in a clearing house and has behind it good assets to cover the entire issue."
+Calling upon the public to face

 Article Text

 IA.
-BANK HOLIDAY WILL CONTINUE (Continued from Page One) from Washington, it was believed.
+BANK HOLIDAY WILL CONTINUE (Continued from Page One) ed from Washington, it was believed.
 The banking holiday, also added incentive to the stamp money plan which originated at Hawarden, Ia., and which, due to legislative action 10 days ago, may now be set in motion by every county in the state for poor relief.
-Some amendment to this law to make it applicable to present conditions was suggest ed to legislators.
+Some amendment to this law to make it applicable to present conditions was suggested to legislators.
 Kraschel, however, said that no emergency legislation by Iowa was necessary.
 The state, he said, had already set its financial house in order and would be ready to proceed with normal bank business at the expiration of the national holiday.
-Kraschel telephone Gov. Clyde L. Herring, who is attending the governors' conference in Washing ton. before announcing early Monday that the lowa proclamation closing banks until further notice would be rigidly enforced.
-Several score banks throut the state, it was said, were prepared to open their doors at the first possible op portunity in spite of the proclamation of the lientenant governor, and had closed temporarily only under protest One bank. the Iowa-Des Moines National here. had announced Datly that it would re-open Wednesday.
-In view of President Roosevelt's proclamation however, this plan probably will be changed coincide with present developments. l'ending a readjustment of emergency money matters, merchants scrip, several kinds of barter and agreements honoring checks of roliable firms in Heu of cash, were being worked out in individual cities thruout the state Kraschel urged that all business in honoring these until lowa's banks reopen.
+Kraschel telephone Gov. Clyde L. Herring, who is attending the governors' conference in Washington, before announcing early Monday that the Iowa proclamation closing banks until further notice would be rigidly enforced.
+Several score banks thruout the state, it was said, were prepared to open their doors at the first possible opportunity in spite of the proclamation of the lieutenant governor, and had closed temporarily only under protest.
+One bank, the Iowa-Des Moines National here, had announced flatly that it would re-open Wednesday.
+In view of President Roosevelt's proclamation however, this plan probably will be changed to coincide with present developments.
+Pending a readjustment of emergency money matters, merchants scrip, several kinds of barter and agreements honoring checks of reliable firms in lieu of cash, were being worked out in individual cities thruout the state.
+Kraschel urged that all business houses cooperate in honoring these temporary adjustments made locally until Iowa's banks re-open.

 Article Text